Supriya4444/Q-A_System/README.md

-# Q-A_System
+# RNN-based Question-Answering System

-An RNN-based question-answering system, built using PyTorch, with a dataset comprised of 100 general question-answers
+>> Built using PyTorch
+>> Used an open-source dataset, comprised of 100 general questions and answers